elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-do-seminal-documents-reflect-ongoing-struggles-in-the-civil-rights-movement-and-their-modern-implications.md

 url: /learn/art-history-and-literature/questions/how-do-seminal-documents-reflect-ongoing-struggles-in-the-civil-rights-movement-and-their-modern-implications
 score: 9.0
 related_article1:
+    id: 168582
+    title: >-
+        How are American ideals represented in seminal texts, and how have they evolved over time?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-are-american-ideals-represented-in-seminal-texts-and-how-have-they-evolved-over-time
+related_article2:
     id: 168568
+    title: >-
-    title: How does the 'Letter from Birmingham Jail' reflect its historical context and influence American history?
+        How does the 'Letter from Birmingham Jail' reflect its historical context and influence American history?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-does-the-letter-from-birmingham-jail-reflect-its-historical-context-and-influence-american-history
-related_article2:
-    id: 168579
-    title: What is the tone of the Gettysburg Address, and how does it contribute to its message?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-tone-of-the-gettysburg-address-and-how-does-it-contribute-to-its-message
 related_article3:
-    id: 168582
+    id: 168567
-    title: How are American ideals represented in seminal texts, and how have they evolved over time?
+    title: >-
+        What historical context surrounds the Gettysburg Address and its impact on American history?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-are-american-ideals-represented-in-seminal-texts-and-how-have-they-evolved-over-time
+    url: /learn/art-history-and-literature/questions/what-historical-context-surrounds-the-gettysburg-address-and-its-impact-on-american-history
 related_article4:
-    id: 168586
+    id: 168577
-    title: How can comparative analysis be applied to evaluate the effectiveness of seminal documents?
+    title: >-
+        How is credibility (ethos) established in seminal documents, and what role does it play in persuasion?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-can-comparative-analysis-be-applied-to-evaluate-the-effectiveness-of-seminal-documents
+    url: /learn/art-history-and-literature/questions/how-is-credibility-ethos-established-in-seminal-documents-and-what-role-does-it-play-in-persuasion
 related_article5:
-    id: 168582
+    id: 168573
-    title: How are American ideals represented in seminal texts, and how have they evolved over time?
+    title: >-
+        What role does sentence structure play in influencing a reader's understanding of seminal documents?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-are-american-ideals-represented-in-seminal-texts-and-how-have-they-evolved-over-time
+    url: /learn/art-history-and-literature/questions/what-role-does-sentence-structure-play-in-influencing-a-readers-understanding-of-seminal-documents
 ---

 &nbsp;